ferd/tend/README.md

 We (Malcolm & Fred) wanted _The Erl Next Door_ to be easy as hell to use for tutorial writers and people who want to demonstrate their libraries and applications on their own website.

 Sadly, it gets a bit annoying having to call all these URIs in `tend:load/1`, so we decided to do a little nice thing.
-If you have a web site, you can declare _TEND_ dependencies in two ways:
+If you have a web site, you can tenderize a page by declaring _TEND_ dependencies in two ways:

 - `link` tags of the form `<link rel="erlang-tend" content-type="..." href="http://example.org/my-zip-or-erl.zip" />` in the `<head>` of the page
 - `a` hyperlinks through the page, of the form `<a rel="erlang-tend" href="...">Some description</a>`.